PERMANENT FUEL-LESS ELECTRICITY

 The Intellectual Property

-The company’s attorney is John Posa of Belzer PC, Savannah, GA.
+The company’s patent attorney is John Posa of Ann Arbor, MI.

 THE COMPANY